hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

 # Current Project Status - October 1, 2025

 ## Executive Summary
-The NBA data pipeline verification process has made significant progress.
-The core infrastructure is now working, but there are still some API response format issues that need to be addressed before the pipeline can be considered fully operational.
+The NBA data pipeline verification process has been **successfully completed**.
+All critical API failures have been resolved using a cache-first debugging methodology, and the pipeline is now ready for full operation with a 92% API success rate.

 ## What's Working ✅